Södertörn University Library: SöderScholar

 Publish your research Open Access

-Free access to research results has become more important and is being requested by many research funders.
-Making your research publications freely available through Open Access publishing helps spread your research to the world while complying with policies from funding organisations and universities.
+Free access to research is often requested by research funders.
+Making your publications freely available through Open Access publishing helps spread your research while complying with policies from funders and universities.

 What does Open Access mean?

-When you choose to make your research Open Access (OA), your work becomes freely available on the internet, which means that it is free to link to, download, print and read for anyone.
-This increases the visibility of your research to authorities, companies and the public, as well as potentially increasing the uptake and use of it.
+Making your research Open Access (OA), means it becomes freely available, which means that it is free to link to, download, print and read.
+This will increase the visibility of your research to authorities, companies and the public.

-If you want to get an overview of the university's publications, all series and publications are collected in The Library / Publication series External link, opens in new window..
-You can also search for the university's publications in the DiVA database or read more about the publication series in the brochure What are you reading? (pdf).
+If you want to get an overview of the university's publications, all series and publications are collected in the Publication series External link, opens in new window..
+You can also search for the university's publications in the DiVA database External link, opens in new window..

-Södertörn University encourages all contributors, authors and editors to consider publishing their work using a Creative Commons license External link, opens in new window. so that the works are freely and legally used as part the university's drive towards Open Access publishing.
+Södertörn University encourages all contributors, authors and editors to publish their work using a Creative Commons license External link, opens in new window. to make it free and legal to use as a part the university's drive towards Open Access publishing.

 There are different ways of publishing Open Access